The 9 best thick yoga mats in 2024, tried and tested by yogis for maximum support

 Tried and tested by the woman&home health team, the best thick yoga mats will protect your joints and keep your zen

 The best thick yoga mats are great for those who like to flow with extra comfort around the joints.
-These mats tend to be padded out with additional grip and have a heavier, stabilising weight that allows you to focus fully on your session.
+The stabilising weight, additional padding, and grippy undersides allow you to focus on your session without distraction.

-Sitting among the best yoga mats, thick yoga mats are a good option for anyone looking for a little more support in their practice.
-"Whether you're a newbie yogi or a decades-long devotee, thicker mats provide extra cushioning for sensitive knees, ankles, and hip joints," says yoga instructor Jamie Kent.
+Thick yoga mats sit among the best yoga mats.
+They are a good option for anyone looking for more support in their practice.
+"Whether you're a newbie yogi or a decades-long devotee, thicker mats provide extra cushioning for tender knees, ankles, and hip joints," says yoga instructor Jamie Kent.
 "They also support inversion poses, where the neck muscles are weight-bearing, like headstand and shoulder-stand variations."

-When choosing a thick yoga mat, most people want a non-slip mat with all the great stabilising qualities - but are worried about choosing a mat that goes too far the other way.
+When choosing a thick yoga mat, a non-slip mat with all the great stabilising qualities is best - but many people worry about choosing a mat that goes too far the other way.
 A mat that's too thick may be unstable, heavy to carry, hard to store, and difficult to roll out.
-That's why we've scoured a huge selection to bring you a tried-and-tested edit of the best thick yoga mats.
-Over several sessions, we've tested these mats to review their thickness, grip, design and weight, and spoken to the experts to reveal which ones are worth buying.
+So, we've scoured a huge selection to bring you a tried-and-tested edit of the best thick yoga mats.
+We tested these mats over several sessions to review their thickness, grip, design, and weight, and we spoke to the experts to determine which ones were worth buying.

 The best thick yoga mats as tested by us